- Internet & the Web

 Do you watch lgbt YouTubers?

 I have written articles on the importance of LGBT members on YouTube.
 They become voices for those who have yet to find their own.
 This time, I would like to introduce them, as well as others, and what they do for the LGBT community.
-All of the people I will discuss use humor to send their messages.
-It helps to attract and keep society's attention in order to have these messages heard clearly.
+Many of the people I will discuss use humor to send their messages.
+It helps attract and keep society's attention in order to have these messages heard clearly.
 Without further delay, allow me to introduce some of these extraordinary people.

 Have you heard any of BriaAndChrissy's music?